wandb/docs/docs/tutorials/keras_models.md

 ![](/images/tutorials/huggingface-why.png)

-This colab notebook introduces the `WandbModelCheckpoint` callback.
-Use this callback to log your model checkpoints to Weight and Biases [Artifacts](/guides/data-and-model-versioning).
+This Colab notebook introduces the `WandbModelCheckpoint` callback.
+Use this callback to log your model checkpoints to Weight and Biases [Artifacts](/guides/artifacts).

 ## 🌴 Setup and Installation